First Anglo-Burmese War

 Although once strong enough to threaten the interests of the British East India Company (especially with respect to the eastern border regions of Assam, Manipur, and Arakan), the Burmese Empire now suffered "the beginning of the end" of its status as an independent nation.
 They would be economically burdened for years to come by the cost of the indemnity.
 The British, eventually waging the Second and Third Anglo-Burmese Wars against a much-weakened Burma, would assume control of the entire country by 1885.

 Causes

 By 1822, Burmese expansion into Manipur and Assam and its "forward policy" of probing into the hill states of Jaintia and Cachar, had put pressure on British Bengal.
 Calcutta unilaterally declared Cachar and Jaintia British protectorates and sent in troops.
+Despite these early conflicts, both King Bayidaw and Governor-General Lord William Amherst, 1st Earl Amherst were hesitant about the escalation of hostilities but were pressured by pro-war factions on both sides.
+Amherst was a former diplomat to China and believed that British interference in the regional of balance of power would draw British India into a messy conflict in Southeast Asia, namely the deadlock between the kingdoms of Burma, Siam and Vietnam.
+On the other hand, Bagyidaw, while eager to gain glory, was more interested in non-martial activities and enjoying trade interactions with Europeans.
+Furthermore, the Burmese were aware of the military might the British had garnered from Mysorean and Maratha visitors.
+He was eager to keep the peace with the British in India despite provocation from his other Ministers and Governors particularly led by Queen Me Nu, who held considerable influence.

 Cross-border raids into these newly acquired territories from British territories and spheres of influence vexed the Burmese.
-Convinced that war was inevitable, Burmese commander-in-chief Maha Bandula became the main proponent of offensive policy against the British.
+Convinced that war was inevitable, Burmese commander-in-chief Maha Bandula, described by the English resident in the Court as "the Wellington of the army" became the main proponent of an offensive policy against the British.
 Bandula was part of the war party at Bagyidaw's court, which also included Queen Me Nu and her brother, the Lord of Salin.
 Bandula believed that a decisive victory could allow Ava to consolidate its gains in its new western empire in Arakan, Manipur, Assam, Cachar, and Jaintia, as well as take over eastern Bengal.